-Ruin bars are all the rage in Budapest and have been around for 10 years since the founding of Szimpla Kert, the mecca of all ruin bars.
-These bars are built in Budapest’s old District VII neighborhood (the old Jewish quarter) in the ruins (hence the name) of abandoned buildings, stores, or lots.
-This neighborhood was left to decay after World War II so it was a perfect place to develop an underground bar scene.
-(Not so underground anymore though.)
+Ruin bars are all the rage in Budapest and have been around since the founding of Szimpla Kert, the mecca of all ruin bars.
+These bars are built in Budapest’s old District VII neighborhood (the old Jewish quarter) in the ruins of abandoned buildings, stores, or lots.
+This neighborhood was left to decay after World War II, so it was a perfect place to develop an underground bar scene.
+(Not so underground anymore, though.)

-From outside, these bars look like normal homes.
+From the outside, these bars look like normal buildings.
 They don’t have large signs pointing the way, you don’t hear any loud noise, and there’s no line of people waiting to get in.
-However, once you walk in and enter the inner courtyard, you find yourself in the middle of a hip, artsy, and funky bar that is bustling with crowds talking, dancing, and merrily enjoying the laid-back atmosphere.
+But once you walk in and enter the inner courtyard, you find yourself in the middle of a hip, artsy, and funky bar bustling with crowds talking, dancing, and enjoying the laid-back atmosphere.
 Large bouncers inside, along with posted signs, ensure that people are quiet on their way out so as to not disturb the neighbors.

-Each of these ruin bars has its own personality, but they all follow a few basic principles: find an old abandoned place, rent it out (maybe?), set up a bar, fill it with flea market furniture, have a few artists come in to leave their mark on the walls and ceiling, add in some weird antiques, serve alcohol, and watch people flock in.
-Since all these bars are in abandoned buildings, they open, close, and move frequently depending on whether the neighbors find out, the patrons get too loud, or an investor comes and buys the property to renovate it.
-This gives the whole concept an edge of excitement as you never know when these places will come and go.
+Each of these ruin bars has its own personality, but they all follow a few basic principles: find an old, abandoned place, rent it out, set up a bar, fill it with flea market furniture, have a few artists come in to leave their mark on the walls and ceiling, add in some weird antiques, serve alcohol, and watch people flock in.

-When you are in these bars, you feel like you are drinking at your local thrift store.
+When you’re in these bars, you feel like you’re drinking at your local thrift store.
 None of the furniture matches.
 It’s all old.
 It’s eclectic.
 It feels like they just ransacked your grandmother’s house.
-The ceilings are all designed differently.
-For example, Instant has a room where the furniture is on the ceiling and Fogashaz has bikes hanging from its ceiling.
-The places haven’t been repaired or fixed up.
-There are still holes in the walls and pipes can be seen everywhere.
+The ceilings are all designed differently and the places haven’t been repaired or fixed up, and there are still holes in the walls and visible pipes everywhere.